-When reactivating a license, you receive the same key file as during the previous registration providing that the validity period is not expired.
+When reactivating a license or a trial version, you receive the same key file as during the previous registration providing that the validity period is not expired.

 When you reinstall the product or install it on several computers, if the license allows that, reactivation of the key file is not required.